LiuZhouJay/WBM_Ble/README.md

 4.The file contains a Hex array file corresponding to.bin, which can be upgraded ota over Bluetooth.

+## 3.24
+5.The terminal can communicate with the gateway and send notifications to the applet

+6.The data format of the terminal and the applet is complete, and the applet can change the terminal name and mac address.
+7.Two service.There are two and four characteristics.

+8.NVS is completed,can be used to store the terminal name and mac address.

 ## problem

-1.After the device connects to the terminal through Bluetooth, the terminal provides a service interface that can modify the Bluetooth name and mac address of the terminal.
-However, some problems may occur during modification.

-2.Currently only hex array files of existing firmware can be upgraded
+1.Currently only hex array files of existing firmware can be upgraded

+2.Changing the terminal mac address can be a bit of a problem

+## version --matters need attention

+This version only adds a feature to the service and modifies README.md compared to the previous version (version --6)